+which results in an $L$ qubit system, residing on the sites (Fig. \ref{Fig2}(b)).
+The Hilbert space dimension has decreased \emph{exponentially} from $2^{2L-1}$ to $2^L$, with no local constraints left.
+This reduction is demonstrated in Figs. \ref{Fig3}(a,b), by comparing the spectra of $H$ and $H^{(0)}$.
+As $H^{(0)}$ is in a specific sector it contains less levels, but it describes the same physics as $H$ in the chosen sector.

+For simplicity, we will focus from now on the sector where $e^{i\pi q_n} = \left(-1\right)^n$, in which the Hamiltonian is (up to a constant):

-We wish to simulate the dynamics of this $L$-qubit system. $H^{(0)}_{\text{m}}$ can be simulated using local qubit rotations, and $H^{(0)}_{\text{GM}}$ by simple two-qubit gates on neighbouring sites. $H^{(0)}_{\text{E}}$, however, involves highly nonlocal and many-body interactions, and thus it is more complicated, and requires Trotterization, either to a strictly digital simulation or an analogue-digital one.
+The dynamics of $H^{(0)}_{\text{m}}$ can be simulated using local qubit rotations, and that of $H^{(0)}_{\text{GM}}$ by simple two-qubit gates on neighbouring sites. $H^{(0)}_{\text{E}}$, however, involves highly non-local many-body interactions, and thus it is more complicated and requires Trotterization, either to a strictly digital simulation or an analogue-digital one.
 In the latter, the evolution with respect to $H^{(0)}_{\text{m}}$ and $H^{(0)}_{\text{GM}}$ can be implemented using analogue techniques (which is possible on some platforms).
-In any case, the latter parts can be simulated with an $O(1)$ run-time.
+In any case, the local parts can be simulated with an $O(1)$ run-time.